-Bethanne Frazer is a Visual Artist originally from Brooklyn, NY.
-She earned a BFA in Fine Art at Brooklyn College of the City University of New York (CUNY.)
-Bethanne has been living and teaching in Philadelphia, PA since 2016.
-Bethanne is a recent graduate of the one year Post- Baccalaureate graduate program at the Pennsylvania Academy of the Fine Arts (PAFA).
-Bethanne is an MS student in the graduate program at Thomas Jefferson University in their two year Community & Trauma Counseling Program with a Specialization in Art Therapy, expected graduation in May 2020.
+Frazer is a multimedia visual artist, working and teaching in several visual arts techniques.
+Frazer is originally from Brooklyn, NY.
+She earned a BFA in Fine Art at Brooklyn College of the City University of New York (CUNY).
+Frazer has been living and teaching in Philadelphia, PA since 2016.
+Frazer attended a one year Post- Baccalaureate graduate program at the Pennsylvania Academy of the Fine Arts (PAFA), 2018.

 I have always envisioned when drawing from life that I was building up to a surface from darkness.
 I imagine that the interior core of the subject is amorphous darkness, and I am layering the skeletal and muscular structure over this darkness until the planes are articulated and light and color hits the surface.

 Ultimately, the surface is what we see.
 I feel the surface implies what is beneath.
 My interaction with the surface of a paper or canvas is manipulation of a plane too.
 The processes of painting and drawing involve finessing a surface to indicate space and texture.